by Andrea Blundell

-Watch out for a list of excuses you add to and replay.
-As with any addiction, one part of you will know you are involved in something that is not good for you.
-This means you will then give a lot of headspace over to excuses like “it just needs more time” or, ‘maybe she’s not as bad as I think and I’m being too picky”.
+Watch out for a list of excuses you add to and replay to yourself.
+Excuses like, “It just needs more time”.
+Or, “Maybe she’s not as bad as I think, and I’m being too picky”.

 4. You just never feel your best self in this relationship.

 It’s odd, as you are usually so funny/ warm/ kind/ laid back.
 But in this relationship it’s like you are someone else.
 You are uptight, sour, nitpicking, you can’t relax… and you don’t know why.

 In fact sometimes you might not feel yourself at all.
 And if you do try to be yourself, you are criticised or teased.
 So you find yourself instead working to be someone or something else.

 5. You have a nervous feeling inside all the time.